akauppi/mp/rust+emb/README.md

 No debug probes were found.
 ```

-Attach the devkit to the Raspberry Pi (use the port for JTAG).
+Attach the devkit to the Raspberry Pi (use the USB/JTAG port or if you only have USB/UART, run `espflash board-info`).

 ```
 $ probe-rs list